anonymous-dev-ui/vleaning/README.md

 # vleaning
-This project Developed by the Co-founder of SSR web solutions.
+This project Developed by jdtechspace.